 PACES was founded in June of 2006 with the primary goal of providing healthy, safe, and structured after-school sports programs for Palestinian girls and boys living in marginalized communities and refugee camps.
 Its objectives is to provide girls and boys with a healthy, fun and safe after-school activity, to empower girls and women through sports, to use sports as a means to drive positive behavior change in children and to promote sports as an important part of the community’s social fabric.

-The program starts with 240 groups of children and this will grow during the program cycle in 2013.
-Each group has 20 or 25 children for a total of 5,785 children.
-Not only does PACES provide fun, educational and healthy initiatives to its children, but it also creates jobs – for the 2013 program cycle they will create employment for 321 coaches.
+The program starts with 280 groups of children and will grow during the program cycle in 2014.
+Each group will have 22 or 23 children for a total of 6,200 children initially and going up to 7,000 a few weeks later.
+Not only does PACES provide fun, educational and health initiatives to children, but it also creates jobs – for the 2014 program cycle it will create employment for 636 coaches.

 “We are delighted and honoured by the support of Deutsche Bank’s Middle East Foundation.
 Such support will allow us to grow our programs and create much-needed employment in the centres and the camps which house our programs.”